open-metadata/OpenMetadata/openmetadata-docs/content/v1.3.x-SNAPSHOT/connectors/ingestion/workflows/profiler/index.md

 - `Percentage`: Value must be between 0 and 100 exclusive (0 < percentage < 100).
 This will sample the table based on a percentage
 - `Row Count`: The table will be sampled based on a number of rows (i.e. `1,000`, `2,000`), etc.

 ⚠️ This option is currently not support for Druid.
 Sampling leverage `RANDOM` functions in most database (some have specific sampling functions) and Druid provides neither of these option.
-We recommend using the partitionning or sample query option if you need to limit the amount of data scanned.
+We recommend using the partitioning or sample query option if you need to limit the amount of data scanned.

 **Auto PII Tagging (Optional)**
 Configuration to automatically tag columns that might contain sensitive information.